The Assassination Of The Emperor Commodus (The Play)

 Aye, my noble emperor.
 I shall effectuate the amandation.

-But before thou dost that, I must be apprised of how have the affairs of the house been, since my departure?
+But ere thou dost that, I must be apprised of how the affairs of the household have been since my departure?

 Good!
-The servants have wrought their labours assidiously I admit.
+The servants have wrought their labours assiduously, I admit.

-Excellent, I have had a long trip and a good bath would soothe my body now.
-I shall take my rest afterwards, in the solitude of my chamber.
+Excellent.
+I have had a long journey, and a good bath would soothe my body now.
+I shall take my rest afterwards in the solitude of my chamber.

 Everything hath been prepared for thy bath, emperor.